Sanyuan-Chen/RecAdam/README.md

 ## Introduction

-We provide **RecAdam** (Recall Adam) optimizer to facilitate fine-tuning deep pretrained language models (e.g. BERT, ALBERT) with less forgetting.
+We provide **RecAdam** (Recall Adam) optimizer to facilitate fine-tuning deep pretrained language models (e.g., BERT, ALBERT) with less forgetting.

 For a detailed description and experimental results, please refer to our paper: [Recall and Learn: Fine-tuning Deep Pretrained Language Models with Less Forgetting](https://arxiv.org/abs/2004.12651).